zitadel/zitadel/docs/docs/guides/basics/projects.md

 <ProjectDescription name="ProjectDescription" />

-The goal of this module is to give you an overview, but not dive too deep into details around managing access rights and delegating management of roles to third parties.
+The goal of this module is to give you an overview of managing access rights and delegating role management to third parties, without diving to deeply into the details.
 So let’s create a straightforward example project first.

 ## Exercise - Create a simple project

-Visit <https://console.zitadel.ch/projects> or select “Projects” within your organization, then click the button to create a new project.
+1. Visit <https://console.zitadel.ch/projects>, or select “Projects” within your organization.
+2. Select the button to create a new project.

 ![Empty Project](/img/console_projects_empty.png)

-Enter the name “ My first project” and continue.
+3. Enter the name `My first project` and continue.

-Let’s make this more interesting and add some basic roles and authorizations to your project and then confirm the scope of the roles and authorizations.
+Let’s make this more interesting and add some basic roles and authorizations to your project, then confirm the scope of the roles and authorizations.

 Jump to the section ROLES and create two new roles with the following values